-Report to: Policy & Performance Improvement Committee Meeting - 26 June 2023 Director Lead: Sanjiv Kohli, Deputy Chief Executive and Director - Resources Lead Officer: Nick Wilson, Business Manager - Financial Services, Ext.
+Report to: Policy & Performance Improvement Committee - 30 June 2025

+Director Lead: Sanjiv Kohli, Deputy Chief Executive and Director - Resources

+Lead Officer: Nick Wilson, Business Manager - Financial Services, Ext.
 5317

-Report Summary Reason for Report To enable the Council's budget process to proceed encompassing agreed assumptions.
-Report Title Corporate Annual Budget Strategy for 2024/25 Purpose of Report To set out the General Fund, Capital & HRA Budget Strategy for 2024/25, for consideration by Members before detailed work commences.
-Recommendations That the Policy &amp; Performance Improvement Committee: (a) recommend to Cabinet the overall General Fund, Capital &amp; HRA Budget Strategy for 20245/25; (b) note the consultation process with Members; (c) note that Budget officers continue work on the assessment of various budget proposals affecting services for consideration in setting the Council's budget; and (d) note that Budget managers work with finance officers in identifying further efficiency savings, increasing income from fees and charges and in identifying new sources of income.
+Report Summary Report Title Corporate Annual Budget Strategy for 2026/27 Purpose of Report To set out the General Fund, Capital & HRA Budget Strategy for 2026/27, for consideration by Members before detailed work commences.
+That Cabinet: a) approve the overall General Fund, Capital & HRA Budget Strategy for 2026/27; b) note the consultation process with elected Members; Recommendations note that Budget Officers continue work on the assessment of various budget proposals affecting services for consideration in setting the Council's budget; and d) note that Budget Managers work with Finance Officers in identifying further efficiency savings, increasing income from fees and charges and in identifying new sources of income. e) To review the policies and principals on Budgeting, Council Tax, Reserves and Provisions, Charging, Value for Money and make any recommendations to Council.